 The website of the Duke is looking very good and doesn’t give too much information.
 There is a slider with the latest posts.
 And below it you are being directed to education and skills, entrepreneurship, as well as science, tech and engineering.
 These are the topics of the initiatives he supports.

 The main menu gives links to information about the Duke himself, supporting the queen, supporting British prosperity, news and his initiatives.
 A pity some of the features under news like In the News, photos and videos haven’t been updated for quite a while.
 Right on top are links to the biographies of his daughters Princess Beatrice and Princess Eugenie.

-Although the Duke’s activities are listed in the royal diary on the website of the royal family, the activities of his daughters are not.
+Although the Duke’s activities sometimes used to be listed in the royal diary on the website of the royal family – more often at Facebook in recent years -, the activities of his daughters are not.
 I would find it a great asset to this website if it would give some more information about what they are doing, and I am certain that would do something for their image also.
 I know they both have a job, but once in a while they have an engagement and unfortunately it is hard to find anything about it previously to or even after the event itself.

 On 20 November 2019 the Duke of York has quit from public life for the “foreseeable future”, necessary after the very negative reactions on his tv-interview on 16 November 2019 in connection with the Jeffrey Epstein-case.
 The convicted sex offender remained his friend for several years, even after he had been convicted.
 He also stepped back from Pitch@Palace and several charities choose to remove him as a royal patron.